 As we grow in cooperation with the Holy Spirit, the gift of discernment becomes critically important.

-As Christians it is all-important that we receive this guidance, other-wise we do not know what to do.
-The issue becomes, then, “how can we be sure that the guidance we are getting is actually from the Holy Spirit and not just our imagination or even from the Devil?“
+As Christians it is all-important that we receive this guidance, otherwise we do not know what to do.

-To do this we must pray for the gift of wisdom and the gift of discernment of spirits.
+To do this we must pray for the gift of wisdom and the gift of discernment.

-“But if anyone is deficient in wisdom, he should ask God, who gives to all generously and without reprimand, and it will be given to him.”
-(James 1:5 NET Bible)
+If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.James 1:5 (NIV)

-1. Ask God for the gift of wisdom and discernment
+Asking God for the Gift of Wisdom and Discernment

 In 1 Corinthians 12:10, discernment of spirits is listed as one the gifts of the Holy Spirit.